zacharyajackson/shedsuite-excel-simple/shedsuite-supabase-sync/CLIENT_DELIVERY/README.md

 - Export in date ranges for very large datasets

 ### **Data Issues**
-- Use the provided `data/complete_dataset.csv` for immediate needs
-- Check export logs for detailed error information
+- Check export logs in the `logs/` directory for detailed error information
-- Verify your Supabase credentials if exports fail
+- Verify your Supabase credentials in the `.env` file if exports fail
+- Use `--preset minimal` for faster testing without validation

 ## 📞 Support

 ### **Business Questions**
-- Use `data/complete_dataset.csv` for immediate data needs
-- Ask technical team to run new exports using the scripts
+- Ask technical team to run exports using the provided scripts
+- Exported files will be clean CSV files ready for Excel/Google Sheets
 - This solution eliminates all previous Supabase export problems

 ### **Technical Questions**
-- Check export logs in the `exports/` directory
+- Check export logs in the `logs/` directory for detailed debugging
 - Review the technical guide in `docs/technical_guide.md`
 - Test with `--preset recent` for faster troubleshooting
+- Generated files appear in `client-exports/` directory

 ## 🎉 Success Summary

-✅ **Complete dataset delivered** - 98,273 clean records ready to use
+✅ **Complete export solution delivered** - Self-contained package ready to deploy
-✅ **Export solution implemented** - Reliable, one-command exports
+✅ **Reliable exports implemented** - One-command solution for clean data
-✅ **Zero duplicates** - Advanced duplicate detection and prevention
+✅ **Zero duplicates guaranteed** - Advanced duplicate detection and prevention
-✅ **Production ready** - Thoroughly tested and documented
+✅ **Production ready** - Thoroughly tested with 98,000+ record datasets
 ✅ **Long-term solution** - Eliminates Supabase UI export issues permanently

 ---

-**Your data export problems are completely solved.
-Use `data/complete_dataset.csv` for immediate needs, and the export scripts for future data exports.**
+**Your Supabase export problems are completely solved.
+This package provides a reliable, long-term solution for clean data exports.**